(learning probabilistic and possibilistic graphical models)

 INeS (Induction of Networks Structures) is a set of programs to learn a graphical model (Bayesian network or possibilistic network) from a dataset of sample cases, to generate a random dataset from a Bayesian network, to evaluate learned networks w.r.t. a test dataset and a reference network, and to measure the strengths of conditional dependences.

-If you have trouble executing the programs on Microsoft Windows, check whether you have the Microsoft Visual C++ Redistributable Packages for Visual Studio 2015 installed, as the library was compiled with Microsoft Visual Studio 2015.
+If you have trouble executing the programs on Microsoft Windows, check whether you have the Microsoft Visual C++ Redistributable for Visual Studio 2019 (see under "Other Tools and Frameworks") installed, as the programs were compiled with Microsoft Visual Studio 2019.